solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 Example:
 ![image](https://user-images.githubusercontent.com/14041622/40156524-990fb1fe-59cc-11e8-939c-104e910309ab.png)
 Solve:
-- See that interval is including the point `3`.
+- See that the point `3` is defined in the interval.
 - Left side limit of the point, is using the first equation, and gets the `lim g(x) = -7`
 - Right side limit of the point, is using the second equation, and gets the `lim g(x) = -7`
 - Limits of both sides are the SAME, so it's continuous, and let's see if it's differentiable.